-For Indian food meals to cook at home, I’ve got you covered with butter chicken, chicken tikka masala (in the crock pot!), and easy homemade naan.
+For Indian food meals to cook at home, I’ve got you covered with butter chicken, chicken tikka masala (in the crock pot!), and easy homemade naan or garlic butter naan.
 The spicy level in both of the chicken dishes can be adjusted to your preferences and they’re both really kid-friendly!

 I might lose you if I go down the Mexican take-out route because I have SO many awesome meals on the site.
 So, I’ll point you to my full Tex-Mex recipes page and highlight a few of our very favorite meals: the best chicken enchiladas ever, Mexican street corn, grilled corn guacamole, and queso fundido with chorizo.

 And finally, for Italian take-out, our biggest faves to cook at home are penne alla vodka, 3 cheese rosemary and pepperoni pizza, fettuccine alfredo, and garlic bread spicy meatball parm subs.
+Some garlic knots on the side would be perfect for any of these meals!
 We’ve made these recipes more times than I could possibly count!

 For the marinade and sauce: